 Spring semester Chicago campus safety

-As you know from last week’s announcement about UIC’s return to hybrid learning on February 8, regular saliva testing and use of UIC Healthcheck and the UIC Daily Pass will be required of anyone coming to campus or participating in on-campus activities as UIC returns to hybrid learning.
+Regular saliva testing and use of UIC Healthcheck and the UIC Daily Pass will be required of anyone coming to campus or participating in on-campus activities as UIC returns to hybrid learning.

-We also wanted to address several additional safety concerns that will help protect the UIC community as some of you prepare to return to campus.
+Below you will find additional information on additional safety concerns that will help protect the UIC community as some prepare to return to campus.

 Break Time Safety